• Recipes Index

 Classic Chocolate Fudge is very versatile and almost impossible to ruin.
 The only way you can ruin this recipe is if you don’t stir the sugar and evaporated milk mixture when it is boiling.

 So go ahead and check your cupboards.
 See if you can round up everything you need for a batch of fudge.
-You’ll love it!classic-chocolate-fudge
+You’ll love it!A stack of chocolate fudge pieces on a white plate with the text Classic Fudge in the upper right-hand corner.
+The photo has a white and red striped border.

 Best Tips for making Classic Chocolate Fudge